woocommerce/woocommerce/plugins/woocommerce-blocks/readme.txt

 - Show a message in the editor if no products are found rather than show nothing.
 - Show previews for all included blocks in the block inserter.
 Requires WordPress 5.3.
 - Products on Sale, Products Tag and Product Search blocks have new icons.
-- Officialy deprecate NPM package `@woocommerce/block-library`.
+- Officially deprecate NPM package `@woocommerce/block-library`.
 - Use Server Side Rendering for Product Category List block to remove the need to pass large amounts of data around when not needed.
 - RTL fixes to several blocks.
 - All block icons are displayed gray in the editor shortcuts inserter.